- Guide Map

 THE QUEUE for Seven Dwarfs Mine Train winds through a well-landscaped area, passing by the dwarfs' cottage.
 There are three interactive areas of the queue.
 As you go into each, be sure to read the notes the Dwarfs left for you.
 At the first interactive station in the attraction queue, Doc's note explains the jewel washing game.
 As the jewels flow by in a wooden trough, or sluice, touch and drag them into a tray on the side of the sluice, matching them by color and shape.
 The trough is about 15 feet long and is accessible from both sides.
 Further along at the jewel washing station, a melody from the classic film can be created by running your hand under the spigots.
 There are 12 spigots, corresponding to the notes of the musical scale.

 After you board the train, you'll experience twists, turns, hills and drops, but not of the intensity of a true thrill ride like Big Thunder Mountain Railroad.
-You pass through magical mountain scenery studded with red poppies and live oak, cedar and birch trees.
+That said, it does get fast at times.
+You pass by a magical mountain studded with red poppies and live oak, cedar and birch trees.
 At the midpoint of the attraction, you'll enter a mine aglow with gems and scenes of the working Dwarfs for about 50 seconds.
 Music from the film classic accompanies the journey.
 At ride's end, the cottage of the Dwarfs, replicated from the film to exacting detail by Walt Disney Imagineers, comes into view with a dancing Snow White visible through a window.

 Note that the coaster features a first-of-its kind ride system with a train of ride vehicles that swing from side to side, responding to every twist and turn of the track.